imanushin/NetRunner/README.md

 Functional testing tools for .NET.

+Download at and link to the project by using this package: https://www.nuget.org/packages/NetRunner/ .
+Or try to find "NetRunner" in the official repository.

 Use wiki to get more help: https://github.com/imanushin/NetRunner/wiki (or click to wiki page on the right pane).

 Email me (igor.manushin@gmail.com) OR create issue if you have any questions or problems.